BardezAnAvatar/Starbound-bardez-frackin-research-geology-isotopes-moved/README.md

 - [Frackin' Universe](https://steamcommunity.com/sharedfiles/filedetails/?id=729480149)

 This mod does the following:
-- [ ] Moves the isotopes branch of the geology tree off to the left a bit to un-bunch the research tree
+- [X] Moves the isotopes branch of the geology tree off to the left a bit to un-bunch the research tree
-- [ ] Visualizes the existing fact that uranium and plutonium are both branches off of survival; Moves them to be siblings visibly.
+- [X] Visualizes the existing fact that uranium and plutonium are both branches off of survival; Moves them to be siblings visibly.
+- [ ] Makes encriched isotopes a child of both plutonium and uranium